 The expenditures of ELL supplemental funding shall be evaluated at least annually to determine their overall effectiveness.
-The evaluation shall specifically address how the use of ELL funds is in alignment with the District's ACSIP in addressing identified achievement gaps and student performance deficiencies.
+The evaluation shall specifically address how the use of ELL funds is in alignment with the District's school district support plan in addressing identified achievement gaps and student performance deficiencies.

-Legal Reference: A.C.A. § 6-20-2305(b)(3), A.C.A. § 6-15-426(f)
+A.C.A. § 6-20-2305(b)(3),